-In 2013, MacGillivray was awarded one of Canada’s highest Arts Award, The Governor General’s Award, for his career achievements.
+In 2013, MacGillivray was awarded Canada’s Governor General’s Award, for his career achievements in Cinema.

-MacGillivray’s latest film, the feature drama UNDER THE WEATHER will be released in the spring of 2022.
-Working closely with his longtime producer/partner, Terry Greenlaw, MacGillivray continues to create vital and insightful cinema and is currently in the packaging stage of a new dramatic feature set for production in the winter of 2022 and is currently editing an experimental feature documentary under the working title, SO LONG, BOB (A Cautionary Tale)
+Most recently. after a wonderfully receptive screening at the 2022 INTERNATIONAL FILM FESTIVAL OF OTTAWA, MacGillivray’s latest film, the dramatic feature, UNDER THE WEATHER is being released this fall.
+Working closely with his longtime producer/partner, Terry Greenlaw, MacGillivray continues to create vital and insightful cinema and is currently in the packaging stage of a new dramatic feature, A LOVE STILL BORNE set for production in the winter of 2023.
+He is currently editing a feature documentary under the working title, SO LONG, BOB (A Cautionary Tale).